≡ Menu

 * Tesla’s fiscal year begins on Jan 1 and ends on Dec 31.

-Average YoY Growth Rate As Of 2022 => 58%
+Average YoY Growth Rate From 2022 To 2024 => 15%

-Tesla launched the mobile service fleet to create the best car ownership experience for its customers.
+Tesla launched the mobile service fleet to provide the best car ownership experience for its customers.
+The biggest advantage of this fleet is that Tesla’s customers no longer need to visit service centers for vehicle maintenance.

-Tesla Stores and Service Locations Worldwide
+Stores and Service Locations

 Tesla's new stores and service locations numbers